zenstackhq/zenstack-docs/docs/reference/plugins/zod.md

     - *[Model]UpdateScalarSchema*

         The schema for validating the input for updating the model.
-It only include scalar fields.
-All fields are optional (since in Prisma's semantic all updates are patching).
+It only includes scalar fields.
+All fields are optional (since in Prisma's semantic, all updates are patching).

         ```ts
         const PostUpdateScalarSchema = z.object({